Nesper94/zenaida-arduino/README.md

 ![piezo setup](zenaida.jpg)

-Send the code to your Arduino using the Arduino IDE and enjoy the song!
+Send the code in `zenaida_leds.ino` to your Arduino using the Arduino IDE and enjoy the song!